deependersingla/deep_trader/README.md

 Before this, I used RL here: http://somedeepthoughtsblog.tumblr.com/post/134793589864/maths-versus-computation

 Process:
-Intially I started by using chainer for the project for both supervised and reinforcement learning.
-In middle of it AlphaGo (https://research.googleblog.com/2016/01/alphago-mastering-ancient-game-of-go.html) came, so I shifted to read Sutton book (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html), AlphaGo paper and related paper, David Silver lectures (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html, they are great) on Reinforcement learning.
-I am coming back to project after 45 days a lot has changed in TensorFlow all the cool kids (even Deepmind) have started using it.
-Hence, I am ditching chainer and will use tensorflow from now.
+Intially I started by using Chainer for the project for both supervised and reinforcement learning.
+In middle of it AlphaGo (https://research.googleblog.com/2016/01/alphago-mastering-ancient-game-of-go.html) came because of it I shifted to read Sutton book on RL (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html), AlphaGo and related papers, David Silver lectures (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html, they are great).

+I am coming back to project after some time a lot has changed.
+All the cool kids even DeepMind (the gods) have started using TensorFlow.
+Hence, I am ditching Chainer and will use Tensorflow from now.
 Exciting times ahead.

 #For the first iteration of the project